bkbnio/kompendium/README.md

 )
 ```

-This function takes a selector, which _must_ be an implementation of the Ktor `RouteSelector`.
+This function takes a selector, which _must_ be a KClass of the Ktor `RouteSelector` type.
 The handler is a function
 that extends the Kompendium `PathCalculator`.
 This is necessary because it gives you access to `PathCalculator.calculate`,
-which you are going to want in order to calculate the rest of the route :)
+which you are going to want in order to recursively calculate the remainder of the route :)

 Its parameters are the `Route` itself, along with the "tail" of the Path (the path that has been calculated thus far).